KunnaB/taskflow-vpc-infrastructure/README.md

 ## Solution

+## Solution

-I designed and implemented automated infrastructure templates using Terraform to provision complete AWS environments with:
+As the TaskFlow platform grew from 5 to 15 developers, I designed and implemented automated VPC infrastructure templates using Terraform to provision complete AWS network environments with:

 - Multi-tier VPC architecture (public, application, and database tiers)
 - High availability across multiple availability zones